phdargen/safeGPT/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Ethereum wallet (MetaMask recommended)
+- Ethereum wallet (optional, if you want to act as co-signer)
 - API key from OpenAI
 - API key from Coinbase Developer Portal
 - API key from Etherscan